cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 	}
 }

-// We might have another struct Triangle
+// We might have another struct Circle
 // which can use the same trait spec impl CircleGeometry of ShapeGeometry::<Circle> {
 	fn boundary( self: Circle ) -> u64 {